bcgsc/LINKS/README.md

 ### Running LINKS v2.0.0
 -------------------------------
-Users can run `LINKS` (shell script) to run whole pipeline smoothly with LINKS naming convention(such as -d xx -t yy) as pre 2.0.0 versions.
+Users can run `LINKS` (shell script) to run whole pipeline smoothly with LINKS parameters (such as -d xx -t yy) as pre 2.0.0 versions.

 To run LINKS with default parameters with `LINKS`:
 ```
 ./releases/links_v2.0.0/LINKS -f NA1281_draft.fa -s NA1281_reads.fof
 ```

 * *LINKS v2.0.0 is implemented in C++ and perl.
 The C++ executable is `src/LINKS_CPP` and PERL executable is `src/LINKS.pl`.
 To run the full LINKS pipeline smoothly you can run `LINKS-make`.
-However `LINKS-make` is a Makefile and have different argument naming convention(such as d=xx t=yy instead of -d xx -t yy).
+However `LINKS-make` is a Makefile and has different argument value assignment (such as d=xx t=yy instead of -d xx -t yy).

 ### What's new in v2.0.0 ?
 ---------------------

-* ~5x memory optimization
+* ~5x less memory usage
-* ~3x computational optimization
+* ~3x faster run time
-* no need for compiling swig Bloom filter wrappers
+* no need for compiling SWIG Bloom filter wrappers
 * drastically lower memory requirements enables extracting more information from reads using smaller step sizes (`-t`) and more distances (`-d`).